lauragabrielson/Mushroom_Classifier/README.md

 This repo contains everthing necessary to recreate our project.
 Please follow the instructions listed below to run our machine learning models, display our findings and make a prediction.

+## How to Recreate the North American data

 ## Instructions
 1. Clone repo.
 1. Open a Terminal/Gitbash on the root folder (Mushroom_Classifier)